StephanJarisch/StephanJarisch/README.md

 ## I'm a Student in Sports Technology!

-- 🔭 I am currently working on my Masterthesis on Computer Vision!
+- 🔭 I work as a Computer Vision Developer at Lympik!
-- 🌱 I’m combining my love for Sports and Technology 🤣
+- 🌱 I’m combining my love for Sports and Technology
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Finish my Masterthesis and apply to Jobs in Computer Vision.
+- 🥅 2021 Goals: Finish my Masterthesis
 - ⚡ Fun fact: I love to play chess and soccer.